KateCourt/unix-exercises/index.md

     efficiently generate a blank text file to be used by such programs.
 </details>
+--->
 ## 3.2 Moving Files to a new folder

-After running the following commands,
 Jamie realizes that she put the files `sucrose.dat` and `maltose.dat` into the wrong folder.
 The files should have been placed in the `raw` folder.
+She runs these commands to explore the file system.

 ~~~
 $ ls -F
 analyzed/ raw/

 $ ls -F analyzed
 fructose.dat glucose.dat maltose.dat sucrose.dat

 $ cd analyzed
  ~~~

-Fill in the blanks to move these files to the `raw/` folder (i.e. the one she forgot to put them in)
+Fill in the blanks to move these files to the `raw/` folder to correct her mistake

  ~~~
 $ mv sucrose.dat maltose.dat ____/____